reelyactive/raddec/README.md

 RADio DECoding packet library for RFID, RTLS and M2M
 ----------------------------------------------------

 A __raddec__ is an open-standard representation of a radio decoding.
-This library provides functionality to manipulate __raddec__s as JSON and to convert to/from their binary representation.
+This library provides functionality to manipulate any __raddec__ as JSON and to convert to/from its binary representation.

 ![raddec overview](https://reelyactive.github.io/raddec/images/raddec-overview.png)